-As of December 31, 2005, CST supported contractor mitigation and employee severance required because of provincial government land use decisions related to the LRMP process on the Central Coast was completed for all of the affected parties.
+As of December 31, 2006, CST supported contractor mitigation and employee severance required because of provincial government land use decisions related to the LRMP process on the Central Coast was completed for all of the affected parties.
 In total, 182 employees received severance funded by the CST since its inception, for a total payout of \$2,933,857.
-Also, 46 contracts have been fully or partially bought out.
-The contractors received mitigation payments totaling \$10,749,764 for lost contract value and redundant equipment.
+Also, holders of 46 contracts received mitigation payments totaling \$10,749,764 for lost contract value and redundant equipment.